up

 Changes (with service impacts)

-Enhance: Additional Funding for Non-Profit Security Grants for Organizations and Facilities at High Risk of Hate Crimes [Administration]1000000.00
+Enhance: Additional Nonprofit Security Grant Program for Organizations and Facilities At High Risk of Hate Crimes - Ongoing [Administration]3000000.00

 Other Adjustments (with no service impacts)